-Why significant How our audit addressed the key audit matter The company's liability for outstanding claims represents 35% of total liabilities.
-Our audit procedures over the valuation of the outstanding claims liability included: .

-The estimation of the value of outstanding claims involves significant judgement and is based on an actuarial model of the expected cost of claims incurred on, or prior to, balance date.
-Assumptions included in the model can generally be categorised as either economic assumptions such as inflation and discount rates or non-economic assumptions relating to claims development and cost.
-Noneconomic assumptions are often based on historical data relating to the volume, amount and pattern of claims settlement.
+Why significant How our audit addressed the key audit matter The company's liability for outstanding claims represents 32% of total liabilities.
+Our audit procedures over the valuation of the outstanding claims liabilities included: The estimation of the value of outstanding claims involves significant judgement and is based on an actuarial model of the expected cost of claims incurred on, or prior to, balance date.
+Assumptions included in the model can generally be categorised as either economic assumptions such as inflation Evaluating and testing key controls over the claims assessment and settlement process; Validating, on a sample basis, the cost associated with claims recorded in the year; Comparing the claims data used by the in-house approximated activity to the approximate out darksing. and discount rates or non-economic assumptions relating to claims development and cost.
+Non- economic assumptions are often based on historical data relating to the volume, amount and pattern of claims settlement. appointed actuary to the company's underlying claims system; Utilising our actuarial specialists to review the outstanding claims liabilities valuation report prepared by the appointed actuary and to